Six more facing charges in bar shooting that killed beloved baseball coach

 Trending News

-Clayton said this is a first-of-its-kind case in Louisiana where the parties associated with the shooter even though they didn't pull the trigger are all going down too.
+Clayton said this is a first-of-its-kind case in Louisiana where the parties associated with the shooter, even though they didn't pull the trigger, are all getting charged too.

 "They are all complicit in manslaughter because they all participated," Clayton said.
 "They were principals, and they didn't give him a route to escape.
 So by locking him in a corner until the shooter comes in and executes his desires, they are all complicit."